divadvo/iRPA-OrderManagement/docs/searching_steps.md

 ![](images/0807.png)

 8. Aditionally, RPA should wait to ensure that the search bar loads as well.
 Drag `Wait (Element)` onto the search bar preview.
-Make sure the target is set to search bar element.
+Make sure the target is set to search bar element (cursor will change to `+`).

 ![](images/0808.png)